breedocaster/SplunkDockerSink/README.md

 Login should be username: admin password:changeme unless you changed this in the config.

-Have fun and make sure you break something while you are there!!!!!!!
+Have fun and make sure you break something while you are there!!!!!!

 --------------------Helpful Links-----------------------------------------